 - Serve: Serve the finished beer goulash hot.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-Redneck beans, a hearty dish from the American South, is winning over more and more gourmets with its intense flavor and combination of smokiness and sweetness.
-This Dutch oven version combines juicy beef brisket, spicy beans and a variety of aromatic ingredients to create an unforgettable taste experience.
+Redneck Beans, a hearty dish from the American South, is winning over more and more food lovers with its intense flavor and the combination of smokiness and sweetness.
+In this Dutch Oven version, juicy beef brisket, spicy beans, and a variety of aromatic ingredients come together for an unforgettable taste experience.

 Ingredients:

-- 1.2 kg beef brisket (ready smoked and cut into cubes)
+- 1.2 kg beef brisket (pre-smoked and cut into cubes)

 - 200 g bacon (cut into strips)